ngoclinhng/C_Assembly_Intel_64/README.md

 `syscall` instruction changes `rcx` and `r11`, thus if your program has something to do with these two registers, make sure to save them before `syscall` and restore them after that.

+# Callee-saved registers

+Callee-saved registers consists of 7 registers `rbx`, `rbp`, `rsp`, `r12-r15`.
+These registers must be restored by the procudure being call.
+So, if it needs to change them, it has to change them back.

 ## Don't underscore global labels!

 In linux system we can declare global label such as `global _start`, etc...But things